Negan

-Negan (full name in the television series: Negan Smith) is a fictional character in the comic book series The Walking Dead and in the television series of the same name.
+Negan is a character and antagonist in the comic book series The Walking Dead, its self-titled television adaptation, and its spin-off series Dead City.
+The character is fully named Negan Smith in the television series.
 He was the leader of the Saviors, a group of survivors in the Sanctuary that oppresses other survivor communities and forces them to pay tribute to him.
 In the comics, the character's appearance is based on Henry Rollins, as confirmed by Charlie Adlard.
 Jeffrey Dean Morgan portrays Negan in the television series, having first appeared in the sixth-season finale.
+When offered the role of Negan, Morgan immediately accepted, as he was already a fan of the comic book series.

 After Rick Grimes and his fellow survivors agree to begin a trading relationship with the Hilltop Colony, they are ambushed by the Saviors and forced to obey Negan's orders to give the Saviors half of their supplies, as the other communities do.
 Initially obedient, Rick and the others secretly conspire with other communities in the Washington, D.C. area to prepare for war against the Saviors.
 After his defeat at the hands of the allied communities led by Rick, he is incarcerated for years until Carol recruits him as a reluctant ally against the Whisperers.
 After Negan kills the Whisperers' leaders Alpha and later Beta, the other survivors reluctantly accept him as an official member of their community.

 Morgan has received critical acclaim for his portrayal of Negan in the television series, earning the Critics' Choice Television Award for Best Guest Performer in a Drama Series, MTV Movie Award for Best Villain, and Saturn Award for Best Guest Starring Role on Television.
-When offered the role of Negan, Morgan immediately accepted, as he was already a fan of the comic book series.
+Although the character himself initially received a mixed reception as the main antagonist of Seasons 7 and 8, with some critics calling him "ridiculous", his redemption arc in the later seasons has caused him to become viewed by many as among the best and most well-developed characters in the series.